Scaling the Convex Barrier with Sparse Dual Algorithms: Saddle Point

 In order to achieve sparsity (Fact \ref{fact}) without resorting to active sets, it is crucial to observe that all the appearances of $\bbeta$ variables in $\mathcal{L}(\xb, \zb, \balpha, \bbeta)$, the Lagrangian of the full dual \eqref{eq:dual-anderson}, can be traced back to the following linearly-sized \emph{sufficient statistics}:

 Therefore, by designing a solver that only requires access to $\bzeta_{k}(\bbeta_k)$ rather than to single $\bbeta_k$ entries, we can incur only a linear memory cost.
 In order for the resulting algorithm to be computationally efficient, we need to meet the anytime requirement in Fact~\ref{fact} with a low cost per iteration.
 Let us refer to the evaluation of a neural network at a given input point $\xb_{0}$ as a forward pass, and the backpropagation of a gradient through the network as a backward pass. \begin{fact} The full dual objective $d(\balpha, \bbeta)$ can be computed at the cost of a backward pass over the neural network if sufficient statistics $\bzeta(\bbeta) = \cup_{k \in \llbracket1, n-1\rrbracket}\bzeta_k(\bbeta_k)$ have been pre-computed. \end{fact} \begin{proof} If $\bzeta(\bbeta)$ is up to date, the Lagrangian $\mathcal{L}(\xb, \zb, \balpha, \bbeta)$ can be evaluated using a single backward pass: this can be seen by replacing the relevant entries of \eqref{eq:suff-stats} in equations \eqref{eq:dual-anderson-functions} and \eqref{eq:dual-anderson}.
-The minimization of the Lagrangian over primals can then be computed in linear time (less than the cost of a backward pass) by using equations \eqref{eq:as-primalk-min}, \eqref{eq:as-primal0-min} with $\mathcal{B}_k = \mathcal{E}_k$ for each layer $k$. \end{proof} From Fact~\ref{fact:suffstats}, we see that the full dual can be efficiently evaluated via $\bzeta(\bbeta)$.
+Similarly to gradient backpropagation, the bottleneck of the Lagrangian computation is the layer-wise use of transposed linear operators over the $\balpha$ dual variables.
+The minimization of the Lagrangian over primals can then be computed in linear time (less than the cost of a backward pass) by using equations \eqref{eq:as-primalk-min}, \eqref{eq:as-primal0-min} with $\mathcal{B}_k = \mathcal{E}_k$ for each layer~$k$. \end{proof} From Fact~\ref{fact:suffstats}, we see that the full dual can be efficiently evaluated via $\bzeta(\bbeta)$.
 On the other hand, in the general case, $\bzeta(\bbeta)$ updates have an exponential time complexity.
 Therefore, we need a method that updates the sufficient statistics while computing a minimal number of terms of the exponentially-sized sums in \eqref{eq:suff-stats}.
 In other words, we need \emph{sparse updates} in the $\bbeta$ variables.
 With this goal in mind, we consider methods belonging to the Frank-Wolfe family~\citep{Frank1956}, whose iterates are known to be sparse~\citep{Jaggi2013}.
 In particular, we now illustrate that sparse updates can be obtained by applying the Saddle-Point Frank-Wolfe (SP-FW) algorithm by \citet{Gidel17} to a suitably modified version of problem \eqref{eq:dual-anderson}.
 Details of SP-FW and the solver resulting from its application are then presented in $\S$\ref{sec:sp-fw-solver}.

 \begin{fact} Dual problem \eqref{eq:dual-anderson} can be seen as a bilinear saddle point problem.
 By limiting the dual feasible region to a compact set, a dual optimal solution for this domain-restricted problem can be obtained via SP-FW \citep{Gidel17}.
 Moreover, a valid lower bound to \eqref{eq:primal-anderson} can be obtained at anytime by evaluating $d(\balpha, \bbeta)$ at the current dual point from SP-FW. \end{fact}